chroma-sdk/Colore/docs/articles/getting-started.md

 `chroma.Keyboard.SetPositionAsync(1, 4, ColoreColor.Red);` This method is not available for all devices.

 ## 7. What about performance?
 Chroma SDK and Colore are fast.
 If you do a lot of updates at the same time to your targeted devices you can set up a custom grid and send the commands afterwards.
 The following example works for every device.
-As we have pointed out in chapter 6, Colore internally stores a grid, but everytime you change a key via SetKey or the index (Keyboard[Key.A]) it sends an update to the your device, making a lot of request to the SDK.
-A better way in our opinion is to set up ethe colors in a grid and then update it.
+As we have pointed out in chapter 6, Colore internally stores a grid, but everytime you change a key via SetKey or the index (Keyboard[Key.A]) it sends an update to your device, making a lot of requests to the SDK.
+A better way in our opinion is to set up the colors in a grid and then update it.

 Example:
 ``` C#